2025 Cincinnati Bengals season: Week 11: at Pittsburgh Steelers

-With a sluggish performance, the Bengals fell to 3-7 and 2-1 against the AFC North.
+With a sluggish performance, the Bengals fell to 3–7 and 2–1 against the AFC North.

 During the game, Ja’Marr Chase reportedly spat on Steelers cornerback Jalen Ramsey, who retaliated by punching him and was ejected shortly afterward.
 Chase denied spitting on Ramsey, and the following day, he was suspended for one game.
 Chase attempted to appeal his suspension, but the NFL denied his appeal.
+Ramsey was later fined $14,491 for punching Chase.
+Chase later apologized after the incident.